 However, in order to get the text the user enters in the text view, we need a way to reference the text view from the WriteReviewViewController code file.
 It often surprises new iOS developers that, by default, there is no way to reference a user-interface control on a scene from the associated view controller.
 Fortunately, it's very easy to make this happen using Xcode.
 Ultimately, you need to create an outlet, which is a special type of property through which code in the view controller can reference a user-interface control.
 Let's do that now.

 - In the outlet Name text field enter tvwReview and then click the Connect button.
-This adds the outlet property declaration shown in Figure 19 to the header file.
+This adds the outlet property declaration shown in Figure 18 to the file.

 In Objective-C, properties are similar to variables.
 They provide a place in memory where you can store and retrieve information.
 Let's take a closer look at the property declaration that Xcode generated for us.
 Here are some important things to note: